Skip to content

 Added in version 7.3.7

-After configuration, all HTTP responses from DataFlux Func will include the specified content.
+After configuration, all HTTP responses from DataFlux Func will include the specified content in their headers.

 Default Value